 • Come up with a safe word to use with your clients

-• You have the right to refuse a job or client
+• Trust your instincts: you have the right to refuse a job or client

 We understand that for many, leaving sex work can feel like a difficult and overwhelming journey.
 Whether it’s due to safety concerns, personal choice, or other reasons, the decision to exit sex work is deeply personal.
 We want you to know that there is support available, dedicated to helping individuals transition out of sex work safely and with dignity.